What is Business Process Testing (BPT)? – Example

 1. It is required to purchase additional license for BPT Framework for test scripts

-2. BPT Framework can be used only when you have Application Lifecycle Management (ALM) access
+2. BPT Framework can only be used when you have Application Lifecycle Management (ALM) access

 Conclusion